akullpp/awesome-java/README.md

 * [Cukes-REST](https://github.com/ctco/cukes-rest) - A collection of Gherkin steps for REST-service testing using Cucumber.
 * [Gatling](http://gatling.io/) - Load testing tool designed for ease of use, maintainability and high performance.
 * [GreenMail](http://www.icegreen.com/greenmail/) - In-memory email server for integration testing.
 Supports SMTP, POP3 and IMAP including SSL.
-* [Hamcrest](http://hamcrest.org/JavaHamcrest/) - Matchers that can be combined to create flexible expressions of intent.
 * [J8Spec](https://github.com/j8spec/j8spec/) - J8Spec is a library that allows tests written in Java to follow the BDD style introduced by RSpec and Jasmine.
 * [JSONAssert](http://jsonassert.skyscreamer.org/) - Simplifies testing of JSON strings.
 * [JBehave](http://jbehave.org/) - Framework for Behavioural Driven Development.